Australia offers great educational opportunities if you are interested in working with athletes or managing sporting events.

 * Why getting work experience as part of a sports management degree is important in Australia

-* Frequently Asked Questions (FAQs) about Sports Management
+* Frequently Asked Questions (FAQs) about studying sports management

 Here are some interesting facts and statistics about the sports management industry in Australia: